 3. Third Anglo-Mysore War (1789-1792)

 - The war ended by signing of Treaty of Seringapatna, between Tipu Sultan and Lord Cornwallis.
-In this treaty, Tipu ceded half of his territories and two of his son’s as hostage of war.
+In this treaty, Tipu ceded half of his territories and two of his son’s as a hostage of war.

 |Map illustration showing the territories involved in the Third Anglo-Mysore War|

 4. Fourth Anglo-Mysore War (1799)

 - In Fourth War 1799, the British army led by Lord Wellesley attacked and defeated Tipu Sultan in a brief but fierce war.
 He met a heroic death on 4th May 1799 while defending his capital Seringapatnam.